Leg Cramps During Pregnancy

 pregnant women having severe leg pain

-Leg cramps during pregnancy are quite common and, more often, no need for medical attention.
+Leg cramps during pregnancy are quite common and, more often, there is no need for medical attention.
 However, just to be on the safer side, it is significant to call for medical attention if:

 • The pain is severe and intolerable.